nodsup-halnux/NockChainExperiments/workbooks/log_investigation.md

 We see a lot more variablility in the percentages here.

-What about disconnection SE Events ("friendship ended")? "friendship ended"
+What about disconnection SE Events ("friendship ended")?

 | Node   | Log Length | "friendship ended" Lines | Percentage |
 | ------ | ---------- | ------------------------ | ---------- |